swenker/studio/shijing_img/doc/readme.txt

 admin/private pages:
 http://p/adm/new_article...
    python --check session--load data from db- html

-images handler:
- choose images from album?
- insert into content directly at the same time into album?

-steps:
-1.basic metadata without images:
-2.album
-3.column
-4.content with images
-  html editor
-5.comment
-6.user management

-choose a html editor

 issues encountered:
 1.what to be primary key? why the id is odds? it's due to db configuration.